 To learn more about how the province is working with B.C.
 First Nations to protect Indigenous values through management of the land base, refer to:

 The forest sector has always been a cornerstone of British Columbia’s economy.

 In 2020, the forest sector was responsible for $11.5 billion of B.C.’s total exports and it is the primary employer in several parts of the province.
 Forestry-related activities directly support over 6,700 businesses and employ almost 50,000 people.
 Forest products represent 29% of B.C.’s commodity exports.
 Roughly 80% of B.C. forest product value is sold to international markets.

 In fiscal year 2020/21, the B.C. government reported that $1.3 billion in government revenue was attributable to the forest sector, primarily from timber sales.
 Forest sector companies and their employees also pay income tax and commodity taxes, generating more revenue on top of the $1.3 billion.
 This revenue funds infrastructure and government services that British Columbians depend on.

 Old growth is harvested on B.C.’s coast, on Vancouver Island and in both the northern and southern interior.
 Trees are logged by large and small independent companies, by community forest associations, by Indigenous Nations, and by other communities and individuals with woodlot licences.

-Wood from old-growth trees is often desired for high-end and specialty products such as fine furniture, musical instruments, specialty finishing products and shake and shingle manufacturing.
-Old-growth trees are also used to make lumber.
-Wood waste from harvesting and milling is used by the pulp and paper sector.
-Old-growth cedar trees are particularly valuable to certain sectors of the forest industry.
+Wood from old growth trees is often desired for high-end and specialty products such as fine furniture, musical instruments, specialty finishing products and shake and shingle manufacturing.
+Old growth trees are also used to make lumber and wood waste from harvesting and milling is used by the pulp and paper sector.
+Old growth cedar trees are particularly valuable to certain sectors of the forest industry.